jedibobo/AIAssistant-on-UM790Pro-Accerated-by-ROCm/README.md

 Then, download ollama ollama-windows-amd64.zip from [link](https://github.com/likelovewant/ollama-for-amd/releases).
 And replace the old llama.dll(C:\Users\15824\\.cache\lm-studio\extensions\backends\win-llama-rocm-lm) with Ollama's llama.dll(in ollama-windows-amd64\ollama_runners\rocm_v5.7).

 #### Test(llama3.1-8B)
-Test with newest model: Llama3.1-8B with 8-bit precision.
-When you load model, you can the same as the picture below which indicates that the model is loaded successfully with llama.cpp support on ROCm backend.
+Test with the newest model: Llama3.1-8B with 8-bit precision.
+When you load the model, you should see the same output as in the picture below, indicating that the model has been successfully loaded with llama.cpp support on the ROCm backend.
 ![img](github_images/load-model.jpg)

 Ask a few questions: